Langley, British Columbia (district municipality): Fort Langley

 Fort Langley is a historically significant community in Langley, located in the north of the district municipality.
 Originally a trading post for the Hudson's Bay Company, today it is a small village with restored colonial style buildings dating to the late 19th and early 20th centuries.
 Glover Road, being the main road that runs through the village, is notable in the area for having large tree lined streets and being home to many small independent businesses in the village centre.

 Milner

 Milner is located along Glover Road towards Fort Langley, and along the British Columbia Electric Railway.
-It features areas of historical interest, such as an old Hopper car loader, and a 1950s Texaco gas station.
+Originally where the Hudson Bay Farm was located.
+It features areas of historical interest, such as the Milner Chapel and hall, dedicated on May 23, 1886.
+Another prominent historical structure is the barn located on Glover Road that is occupied by Milner Feed & Pet Supply.
+Built in 1906, it has been a staple of Langley's agriculture community selling farm supplies and equipment.
+It now sells a wide variety of pet food & supplies, hay and feed.

 Murrayville

 Murrayville is another historically significant community in Langley, being founded in 1870 by Paul Murray as "Murrays Corner".
-It is notable in the area for its older buildings and roundabout in the centre that intersects Old Yale Road.
+It is notable in the area for its older buildings and a 5 road roundabout in the center that intersects Old Yale Road with the historic Porters general store to the East.
 Residential property there is typically on larger lots than in some of the newer developed parts of Langley.
 It is also the location of Langley Memorial Hospital which serves the city.